Making Memories into a Masterpiece

 by Ms. Amanda

-(If you are registered I will email details for joining and materials needed)
+(Once you are registered I will email details for class meetings and materials needed)

 Full payment is due upon signup.
-Please fill out the registration form (one for each child if you are signing up more than one - indicating second sibling in notes to me) and I will email an invoice for payment online, Venmo is available @Amanda-Burns-Elhassouni, cash or check.
+Please fill out the registration form (one for each child if you are signing up more than one - indicating second sibling in notes to me) and I will email an invoice for payment online, Venmo is available @Amanda-Burns-Elhassouni.
 Thank you!

 **10% discount on the second sibling sign up for class.